-

 Your platform’s SMS decision framework impacts both immediate usability and long-term satisfaction.
 Native SMS matters most when you value simplicity, reliability, and predictable costs.
 Integrated solutions work when you have existing technology investments or need specific SMS provider features.

 However, remember that integrations can break, require maintenance, and often create data sync delays that frustrate users.
-Solutions with native SMS functionality eliminate these common integration headaches, providing more reliable message delivery and unified reporting.
+Native SMS solutions remove integration issues.
+They ensure reliable message delivery and offer unified reporting.

 3. Budget planning